 Where appropriate, setting in English, Spelling and Mathematics ensures that the children receive a curriculum that is shaped especially to their individual needs.
 All pupils are taught an hour of English (which may be linked to a specific project) and an hour of Mathematics every morning.
-French, Spanish, Art, Latin, Music, ICT, Drama, Physical Education, Swimming and Games are taught by specialist teachers with lessons taking place in different parts of the school.
+French, Spanish, Art, Latin, Music, Engineering, Coding, Drama, Physical Education, Swimming and Games are taught by specialist teachers with lessons taking place in different parts of the school.
 Where possible and appropriate these subjects are linked to specific projects e.g. creating a graphic score and the sound effects for a Lego animation of the digestive system in music lessons.

 Our small class sizes ensure that teachers have a good understanding of pupil progress as well as awareness of their social, cultural and moral development.
 The friendly and industrious atmosphere that is so evident throughout the Prep School, together with high expectations and meaningful projects, results in the pupils producing work of a very high standard.
 Children are encouraged to express their ideas freely, work independently and collaboratively and have plenty of opportunities to develop into confident, well-rounded and independent individuals whilst under the direct care of their form teacher.

 Saturday Morning School is optional for pupils in the Junior Forms.
-The mornings are very well attended and pupils have the opportunity to choose from a variety of activities including Drama, ICT, Music, Art & Craft and Games.
+The mornings are very well attended and pupils have the opportunity to choose from a variety of activities including Drama, Engineering, Music, Art & Craft and Games.

 The Senior Forms consist of Years 6, 7 and 8, in which pupils are taught by specialist subject teachers and learn to become more independent.